-Difference Between Equity vs Shares
+Difference Between Equity and Shares

 What is Equity?

-Equity basically means the ownership stake in the company.
-Equity, in layman’s term, means ownership capital or net worth after repayment of all the debts.
-Equity investments are generally bought with the expectation to enjoy the price appreciation and to grasp the opportunity to enjoy the increase in value.
-It provides the cushion of a benefit of ownership as well as its utility in day to day life.
+Equity means the ownership stake in the company.
+In layman’s terms, it means ownership capital or net worthNet WorthThe company's net worth can be calculated using two methods: the first is to subtract total liabilities from total assets, and the second is to add the company's share capital (both equity and preference) as well as reserves and surplus. after repayment of all the debts.
+Equity investments are generally bought with the expectation of enjoying the price appreciation and grasping the opportunity to enjoy the increase in value.
+It provides the cushion of a benefit of ownership and its utility in day-to-day life.

 What is Shares?